KColagiovanni/coding_exercise_interview_practice/README.md

 * Count the number of occurrences that a letter shows up in each word in a list of words.
 * Recursion - Double a number every iteration until a target is reached.
 * Find the first non-repeating character in a string of letters.
+* Two Sum - Find the two numbers in a list that add up to the target number.
+* 2nd Largest Number - Find the second largest number in a list.
+* Object Oriented Programming Example - Define a class, create an instance of it, inheritance, polymorphism.